Tim Corcoran

 Zander Balthasar

 Zander first came to Headwaters when he was 14 as a work-trader and has been returning ever since.
-He fell in love with primitive skills and has been mastering the art of friction fires, tracking, and foraging wild edible mushrooms, berries, and nuts.
-His ability to create a friction fire in under an hour stem from his deep connection to nature that he has been fostering since childhood.
-While forever a student, he has been teaching these skills for the last 4 years and supports Headwaters during the entire teaching season, spanning from spring to fall.
+He fell in love with primitive skills and has been devoting much of his time to the practice of friction fire, foraging wild edible Plants and mushrooms, and tracking any chance he gets.
+While forever a student, he has been teaching these skills for the last 5 years and supports Headwaters during the entire teaching season, spanning from Spring to Fall.
+Zander is a certified Wilderness First Responder (WFR)

 John Brennan